microservices-class/actuator-service/README.md

 In general, the tutorial shows how to build a REST endpoint, called "hello-world" whith Spring Boot Actuator, that returns a JSON containing an auto-generated ID and a string informing "Hello, Stranger!" or "Hello, " + parameter name informed + "!".

-To run the project, just execute any of the following commnad:
+To build and run the project, just execute any of the following commnad:

 > gradlew.bat clean build && java -jar build/libs/actuator-service-0.0.1.jar (Windows)<br>